ngupange/PamphileNkurunzizaNgenzi_T1A2/README.md

 # Purpose

-The purpose of this portfolio is to put into practice what learnt theoretically.
-This project is a study, a test it is not final it will be updated often as I learn new skills. this portofolio will be real before graduation.
-So far it's a showcase and it reflect what I can achieve using just CSS and HTML only.
-On final website we will have areal details about me not the placeholders.
+The purpose of this portfolio is to put into practice what I learnt theoretically.
+This project is a study, just a test it is not final website about me it's a kind of prototype or blue print ... it will be updated often as I learn new skills.
+That means this portofolio will be real before our graduation to help recruiters know more about me.
+So far it's just a showcase and it reflects what I can achieve right now using just CSS and HTML only.
+Please allow me to stress on this that on the final website we will have real details about me not the placeholders.
+Stay tuned

 # Sitemap